 While tapping savings to pay off an emergency was the most common response, more than a third of Americans would sink into one type of debt or another, potentially harming their financial security.
-Almost 1 in 5 would pay with a credit card and finance the balance over time; 12 percent would borrow from family or friends; and 5 percent would use a personal loan.
+Almost 1 in 5 would pay with a personal loan.

 A sizable chunk of consumers seemingly haven’t seriously considered what they’d do in case of a crisis.
 One in 8 would count on reducing spending from other parts of their budget, 6 percent would resort to something else and 4 percent simply don’t know.

 Lower wage earners, those making less than $30,000 a year, were twice as likely to use some form of borrowing than savings, while households making more than $50,000 were more apt to use cash.

 This result dovetails with a recent Federal Reserve report that found 44 percent of Americans couldn’t cover a $400 emergency expense out of their pocket.

 “The survey findings remind us that many American households are struggling financially, including fully 40 percent of those with a high school diploma or less,” said Federal Reserve Board Governor Lael Brainard.

 Kristen Hicks heard noises in her attic.
 Remembering that her home inspector noted droppings before she bought the house a few years ago, Hicks, 32, soon learned that she had a rat and squirrel situation.
 The total bill to get rid of the vermin and make sure they never came back? $900.

 Hicks, an Austin-area freelance copywriter, used her “house fund” to get rid of her furry guests and patch up other home issues.
 She contributes a couple hundred bucks every month to the fund.

 “I’m lucky,” she says.
 “I’ve been adding to it for a while.”